abpframework/abp/docs/en/UI/Angular/Abp-Window-Service.md

 ### Usage

-To make use of the FileUtilsService in your Angular application, follow the steps below:
+To make use of the `AbpWindowService` in your Angular application, follow the steps below:

 ### Injection
 Firstly, ensure that the service is injected into the component or any other Angular entity where you wish to use it.